 We considered the nearby trip to Pacaya Volcano, but from speaking with the locals, we learnt that Pacaya is no longer as active as the tour operators would have you believe.
 Once upon a time Pacaya had a lava river that you could walk right up to, but this is long gone.
 The Acatenango hike is where the action is!

 Hiking Acatenango Volcano

-Our trip began at 7:30am on a lovely sunny day, we were picked up from the hotel and taken to our guide’s house at the base of the volcano.
-Here we where he kitted us out with a sleeping bag, roll mat and tent.
+Our trip began at 7:30am on a lovely sunny day, we were picked up from the hotel and taken to Gilmer, our guide’s house at the base of the volcano.
+Here we were kitted out with a sleeping bag, roll mat and tent.
 This along with 3 litres of water, lots of warm clothes and snacks made for a surprisingly heavy backpack (see our suggest kit list below)!
 I’d never done a multi-day hike so despite only packing the bare essentials the weight was certainly a shock to the system.